Search features

 - MNGT Staff Email Email More info More Info

 MNGT 590.
 STUDIES IN MANAGEMENT.
 Studies in areas of management not fully covered by regular departmental offerings.
-Semester course, three hours.
+Three hours.

 a section of the STUDY: STUDIES IN MANAGEMENT course in Management - MNGT